neals-sudo/PseudoGenius-AI/README.md

 # License

 Use it, modify it, and spread the love.
-Just remember to give a shoutout back here if you do something cool with it!
+Just remember to shout back here if you do something cool with it!